austinf615/austinf615/README.md

 ## 👨‍💻 About Me

-> Aspiring IT Professional passionate about solving real-world tech problems.
-I focus on help desk operations, cloud infrastructure, and identity management — building hands-on labs to sharpen my skills every day.
+> Aspiring IT Professional passionate about solving real-world tech problems, whether in hardware or software.
+Building hands-on labs to sharpen my skills every day.

 -----